pytorch/pytorch.github.io/_posts/2021-10-28-FX-feature-extraction-torchvision.md

 | FX                                                                | YES                                                               | YES                                                                                    | YES                                    | YES                  |
 |-------------------------------------------------------------------|:-----------------------------------------------------------------:|:--------------------------------------------------------------------------------------:|:--------------------------------------:|:--------------------:|

 Table 2: A copy of Table 1 with an added row for FX feature extraction.
-FX feature extraction gets greens across the board!
+FX feature extraction gets YES across the board!

 ## Current FX Limitations